 - Place a medium sized skillet over medium high heat, melt butter in it, and then add in zucchini and garlic.
 Cook until zucchini is tender, about 3 to 5 minutes.
 Then add in corn and honey and cook until heated through.

 - Add the corn and zucchini to the quinoa, along with the scallions and lemon juice and toss to combine.

 - Season with salt & pepper.

-The above picture of the Weight Watchers Veggie Quinoa Pilaf is the entire recipe.
+The above picture of the Weight Watchers Quinoa Salad is the entire recipe.